 Use rhetorical questions throughout your speech, just like I suggested you should do in your opening.
-Remember: rhetorical questions grab your audience's (and your examiners) attention.
+Remember: rhetorical questions grab your audience's (and your examiner's) attention.

-However, do not use too many questions, or you will begin to sound like you do not know what you are talking about!
+But, don't use too many questions, or you'll begin to sound like you don't know what you're talking about!
 A good rule of thumb is to use 2-3 rhetorical questions in throughout your speech, each in different paragraphs.